nicklafferty/craftycody/content/crafts/diy-speaker-stands.md

 Time to glue and clamp (most) everything together.
 Let's grab two side pieces as well as a top and a bottom piece.
 Add some glue to the 45-degree cuts and clamp them together.
 We're going to make three of these frames.

 Go ahead and glue the shelving boards together along their edges and clamp them.
-Let everything dry for 24 hours.

 When the large frame pieces have dried we're going to drill pilot holes for our dowels to fit into.
 Use a drill guide so you're able to drill straight into the wood.
 We'll put two dowels into each corner join.
 Glue the end of the dowel and hammer in with a rubber mallet.
 You can use a flush-cut saw to trim off the excess dowel after they have dried.

-glue and stack them on top of each other to make the bulk of the speaker stand.
+Next, glue and stack the three completed frame pieces on top of each other to make the bulk of the speaker stand.

-Let everything dry for 24 hours.

 ### Step 4: